 The ethanol content can cause corrosion to rubber and alloys used in the engine and fuel systems.

-The Government is fairly dismissive of this being an issue; as older cars are scrapped, and newer ones replace them, the problem resolves itself.
+The Government is fairly dismissive of this issue; as older cars are scrapped and newer ones replace them, the problem resolves itself.

 The focus, however, is very much on cars with no mention of motorcycles.